AliceTheSnowpix/Project_Mudkip/README.md

-## PROJECT CHIKEN - The Discord Bot
+# PROJECT CHIKEN - The Discord Bot Made by clorox_bleach#0001 From Discord

 [![Chiken Logo](https://cdn.discordapp.com/attachments/481178520718934026/563101678404894765/21-Proud.png)](https://discord.gg/fGQTVek'chiken')

-* This is for project chicken hosting on heroku !
+* This is for project chicken hosting on heroku!

-* If you want to join the support server here is the [link](https://discord.gg/fGQTVek)
+* If you find any bugs or you have a suggestion use this [link](https://discord.gg/fGQTVek) to join the support server

-* if you want to add the bot here is the [link](https://discordapp.com/oauth2/authorize?client_id=460159835544092674&scope=bot&permissions=301263990) to do so
+* If you want to add the bot to your server use this [link](https://discordapp.com/oauth2/authorize?client_id=460159835544092674&scope=bot&permissions=301263990)

 <a href="https://discordbotlist.com/bots/460159835544092674">
 	<img